-On Friday, our Festival attendees may wish to participate (for an additional charge) in workshops dedicated to writing craft and literary appreciation.
+On Friday, our Festival attendees may wish to participate in workshops dedicated to writing craft and literary appreciation.
 As a branch of our Festival offerings devoted to writers and readers who wish to practice and evolve their craft, these workshops are offered by our authors and other invited workshop leaders.
-Four separate, two hour long workshops will be offered on Friday afternoon, giving newcomers time to get settled on the Island before the festival on Saturday.

 Workshops are offered in three sessions: Morning, Early Afternoon, and Late Afternoon.
 Advanced registration is required.
 Space is limited, so please register early for best availability!
 Workshop registration will close end of day Wednesday, September 18.
 (Individual workshops will close sooner if they fill up sooner.)
 Please note that you can only register for one workshop per session, and once you have registered, you will not be allowed to switch to a different session.